rrlove/git-stone-soup/_episodes/05-history.md

 > Exploring history is an important part of git, often it is a challenge to find
 > the right commit ID, especially if the commit is from several months ago.
 >
-> Imagine the `guac` project has more than 50 recipes that we've collected from friends and family.
+> Imagine the `stonesoup` project has more than 50 variants that we've collected from around the world.
 > You would like to find a commit when specific text in `ingredients.txt` was modified.
 > When you type `git log`, a very long list appeared,
 > How can you narrow down the search?
 >
-> Recorded that the `git diff` command allow us to explore one specific file,
+> Recall that the `git diff` command allow us to explore one specific file,
 > e.g. `git diff ingredients.txt`.
-We can apply the similar idea here.
+We can apply a similar idea here.
 >
 > ~~~
 > $ git log ingredients.txt